richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/block_diagram.jpg" width="623"/>

       - SD Card should be replaced with SPI Flash or I2C EEPROM on PanL display.
-      - Ethernet/WiFi should be replaced with RS485 on PanL display.
+      - Ethernet/WiFi should be replaced with RS485 MSTP on PanL display.
       - Using WiFi is optional but requires ESP32 WiFi add-on module.
       - Button is implemented as GPIO and UART.
 User can choose between the two.
       - RTC library is used to measure time elapsed for performance measurement.